lucyfoxxy/foxx.pet/docs/README.md

   - Lists, blockquotes, and pricing tables reuse the same rhythm tokens to stay aligned with prose.
 - Table-specific styles promote key data: headers become bold, subtitle rows keep a medium line height, and note chips stay compact using the small font size token.

 When introducing new components, prefer reusing these tokens instead of hard-coding values.
-This keeps typography in sync across dev and prod builds while letting tokens evolve in one place.
+This keeps typography in sync across builds while letting tokens evolve in one place.

 ## CSS layer styleguide

 The project follows a five-layer CSS architecture.
-Stylesheets are located in `app/dev/src/styles/` and are loaded in this order within the shared layout:
+Stylesheets are located in `app/src/styles/` and are loaded in this order within the shared layout:

 1. **`tokens.css`** – design tokens (colors, spacing, radii, shadows, fonts).
 Define variables only.
 2. **`base.css`** – resets and baseline defaults (box sizing, body defaults, focus states, motion preferences).